 After each episode I found myself just staring at the screen for a few seconds going “The fuck did I just watch?” :crazy: It was hypnotising.

 There are some weak spots, like some of the actors are less than stellar and the plot has some holes in it.
 Certain events are blatantly predictable while others are unexpected and unexplainable.
-In my opinion the beauty and the weirdness makes the show well worth watching anyway, but I understand it might not be to everyone’s liking.
+In my opinion the beauty and the weirdness make the show well worth watching anyway, but I understand it might not be to everyone’s liking.

 Hemlock Grove is actually a book by Brian McGreevy as well, and I’m reading it right now.
 So far it’s equally, if not more, disturbing.
 Will be interesting to see if it deviates from the show.